-I spent hours and hours telling Jean about Sweden, about our travels in Lapland and the Sami people we had known.
+I talked and talked and talked to Jean about Sweden, about our travels in Lapland and the Sami people we had known.
 He said I can’t believe you are telling me about all these things.
 It is so exotic to me it’s as if you were talking about Eskimos and Greenland.
 We had in fact gotten to know many Sami people quite well when I was a young girl and I had real stories to tell Jean about.
-Sweden was an exotic country to Jean and I was surprised since to me the word ‘exotic’ had always been associated with the south.
+Sweden was an exotic country to Jean and I was surprised since to me the word “exotic” has always been associated with the south.